-EARN COLLEGE CREDIT WHILE YOU ARE STILL IN HIGH SCHOOL!
+EARN COLLEGE CREDIT WHILE YOU ARE STILL IN HIGH SCHOOL FOR FREE!

-High School students can take advantage of the Dual Enrollment program at Yuba College to earn dual credit for college classes that the high school also counts toward graduation!
+High School students can take advantage of the Dual Enrollment program at Yuba College to earn dual credit for college classes that the high school may also count towards graduation!

 - Increase likelihood of college completion